 DEV research programs cover a broad range of topics including the economics of productivity growth, technology adoption, economic growth and transformation, sustainable agriculture, property rights, food security, food system analysis, impact evaluation, and policy analysis.

 The DEV field provides extensive opportunities for graduate students to pursue fieldwork in developing countries.
 Such fieldwork is often done in conjunction with long-term projects such as those funded by the U.S. Agency for International Development.
 Other projects are funded by the World Bank, U.S. foundations, and projects in collaboration with international agricultural research centers.

-These research experiences usually involve participation in project design, field data collection, collaborative activities with other research institutions, and outreach to developing country policy-makers and donors.
+These graduate research experiences usually involve participation in project design, field data collection, collaborative activities with other research institutions, and outreach to developing country policy-makers and donors.

 Ph.D. students with a major field in DEV take two required courses:

 In addition, the Ph.D.
 DEV major requires one additional course from the following menu.